Shabnim Ismail: Honours

 She won the CSA Women's Cricketer of the Year award at the 2015 annual South Africa Cricket Awards ceremony.
 In 2015, she was also nominated as one of the three finalists for South Africa Sportswoman of the Year at the annual South African Sports award.

 In July 2020, Ismail was named women's T20 player of the year at Cricket South Africa's annual awards ceremony.

 In February 2021, Ismail was named the Women's Player of the Month in the first edition of the ICC Player of the Month Awards.

 She was also named in both ICC Women's ODI Team of the Year and ICC Women's T20I Team of the Year as part of the 2021 ICC Awards.

 Personal life

 Ismail considers South African seamer Andre Nel as her inspiration and role model due to his on-field aggression.
 She also chose the jersey number 89 on her shirt, a number which was worn by Andre Nel when he played at international level.
 She was also inspired by the physical intensity and aggression of South African seamer Dale Steyn who would go about his business on the opposition batters.

 In 2014, she was embroiled in an alcohol abuse incident and was one of the South African players to be briefly suspended from the National Academy.
 She was also ordered to undergo counselling related to the alleged alcohol abuse.

 Ismail is a practising Muslim, and is the only Muslim woman to have played international cricket for South Africa.
-She has also known to have obsessive compulsive disorder.
+She has also known to have obsessive–compulsive disorder (OCD).